 According to the Spanish naval history website Todo a Babor ("All to Port"), the San José was a 62-gun galleon of the Spanish navy.
 In 1708, it led a treasure fleet of three warships and 14 merchant vessels from Portobelo in Panama to Cartagena, a major port city on Colombia's Caribbean coast, where the ships intended to shelter during the approaching hurricane season before crossing the Atlantic Ocean to Europe.
 Historical records report that the San José galleon was laden with roughly 200 tons (180 metric tonnes) of gold, silver and jewels.

 But the convoy was intercepted in early June that year by British navy warships.
 During the ensuing battle, the San José exploded when its stores of gunpowder ignited.
-About 600 of the crew on board the galleon were killed.
+About 600 of the crew and passengers on board the galleon were killed.